Threat Prioritization & Risk Scoring

 Frequently Asked Questions

-How does EPSS improve upon traditional CVSS scoring for web applications?
 EPSS provides a probabilistic likelihood of exploitation based on real-world threat intelligence, preventing teams from over-prioritizing theoretically severe but rarely exploited vulnerabilities.
 By integrating EPSS, engineering resources focus on vulnerabilities actively targeted in the wild, reducing mean-time-to-remediation for high-impact threats.
+A CVSS 9.8 with EPSS = 0.01 and a CVSS 6.5 with EPSS = 0.82 have very different response urgency — composite scoring captures this where CVSS alone cannot.

-When should security teams use the DREAD model versus CVSS?
-DREAD is better for qualitative, architecture-level threat modeling during design phases, where vulnerabilities lack CVEs and require subjective assessment.
-CVSS is ideal for standardized vulnerability tracking, automated pipeline gating, and compliance reporting post-deployment.
-Use DREAD for pre-production design reviews and CVSS+EPSS for production vulnerability management.
+DREAD fits qualitative, architecture-level threat modeling during design phases where vulnerabilities lack CVEs and require subjective assessment against a proposed design.
+CVSS with EPSS is better for standardized tracking, automated pipeline gating, and compliance reporting after deployment.
+Use DREAD in pre-production threat model documentation workshops and CVSS+EPSS for production vulnerability management — they serve different moments in the security lifecycle.

-How do we align risk scores with sprint planning for full-stack developers?
-Map composite risk scores to severity tiers (Critical/High/Medium/Low) and enforce SLA-based ticket routing.
-Integrate the scoring pipeline with project management tools to auto-assign priority labels, block releases on critical thresholds, and reserve 20% sprint capacity for high-risk remediation.
-Ensure lower risks enter standard backlog grooming without disrupting feature delivery velocity.
+Map composite risk scores to severity tiers (Critical / High / Medium / Low) and enforce SLA-based ticket routing.
+Integrate the scoring pipeline with project management tools to auto-assign priority labels, block releases on critical thresholds, and reserve approximately 20% of sprint capacity for high-risk remediation.
+Ensure Low-tier items enter standard backlog grooming without disrupting feature delivery velocity.